Arthur Daffen: Cricket

 Whilst working at Blackheath, Daffen played cricket for Blackheath and Crystal Palace Cricket Clubs.
-He qualified by residence to play for Kent (Note: At the time it was only permissible to play for a county side if a player qualified, either by being born in the county or by living in it for a period of time.) and, after scoring well for Blackheath in club matches, made his first-class debut in a County Championship match against Middlesex at Lord's in May 1890.
-The Kent side was missing two players and Daffen, called in on the strength of his club cricket, scored six and four whilst opening the batting.
+He was qualified by residence to play for Kent (Note: At the time, it was only permissible to play for a county if the player qualified, either by being born in the county, or by living in it for a period of time.) and, after scoring well for Blackheath in club matches, made his first-class debut in a County Championship match against Middlesex at Lord's in May 1890.
+Kent were missing two players and Daffen, called in on the strength of his club cricket, scored six and four whilst opening the batting.
 He went on to score half-centuries in his next three matches, including carrying his bat for 72 not out against Gloucestershire at Gloucester in June.
 This remained his highest first-class score and the three half-centuries were the only time he passed 50 in his first-class career.

-Daffen was restricted by working as a teacher to when he could play senior cricket for Kent, but returned to the side in August, playing against the touring Australians and Surrey during Canterbury Cricket Week and then in three matches towards the end of the month as Kent finished third in the newly formed County Championship.
+Daffen was restricted, by working as a teacher, to when he could play senior cricket for Kent, but returned in August, playing against the touring Australians and Surrey during Canterbury Cricket Week, and then in three matches towards the end of the month as Kent finished third in the newly formed County Championship.
 Against the Australians he took his maiden first-class wickets, taking the last four Australian wickets for a cost of only five runs as Kent beat the tourists.
-After scoring 313 runs in his nine matches during 1890, the following season Daffen made a further seven Championship appearances (Note: Kent played 14 County Championship matches during 1890 and 16 in 1891.), scoring 86 runs with a highest score of 37 not out and taking three wickets.
+After scoring 313 runs in his nine matches during 1890, the following season Daffen made a further seven Championship appearances, (Note: Kent played 14 County Championship matches during 1890 and 16 in 1891.) scoring 86 runs with a highest score of 37 not out and taking three wickets.

 Primarily a defensive batsman, Daffen was described by Cricket magazine as playing "steadily" and being a "very useful and reliable batsman", and the 1890 end of season review in the magazine noted him as one of two promising batsmen given their Kent debuts during the season.
 He batted for four and a half hours without giving a chance against Nottinghamshire in 1890 for 57 runs before being last out in Kent's innings, an innings described as being characterised by "constant watchfulness", and his "excellent display of defensive batting" against Gloucestershire the same year was praised by Cricket.

 Daffen moved away from Kent at the end of the 1891 season, taking up a post teaching English at Merchiston Castle School in Edinburgh.
 He played some cricket for The Grange Club in his year in Scotland, and after returning to England played for TW Grindlestone's XI and Selwood Park Cricket Club.
 In 1896 and 1897 he played in 16 Minor Counties Championship matches for Berkshire, taking 26 Championship wickets and scoring 267 runs for the county.